Margin of Safety Calculator

 Margin of safety is the gap between a security's intrinsic value and its current market price.
 The bigger the gap, the more protected you are against errors in your valuation, adverse business developments, and market volatility.
 Graham popularised the concept in The Intelligent Investor (1949) and Security Analysis (1934).
 Warren Buffett, who studied under Graham, called it "the three most important words in all of investing."

 This calculator expresses the margin as a percentage discount.
 If intrinsic value is 100 and current price is 65, margin of safety is 35 per cent.
-Buy the asset and you have a 35 per cent buffer before your purchase price equals your estimated value — plus any upside if price eventually rises to value.
+Buying at that price would leave a 35 per cent buffer before the purchase price equals the estimated value — plus any upside if the price eventually rises to that value.

 The math and what it does not tell you